 - Waste disposal - typically $6 per cubic metre of waste.

-At iSeekplant, our directory offers a variety of vacuum excavation hire services from suppliers throughout all major cities including Brisbane, Sydney, Melbourne, Adelaide, Perth, Canberra, Hobart, and Darwin, along with hundreds of regional centres throughout Australia, with both wet and dry hire options available.
+At iSeekplant, our directory offers vacuum excavation hire from suppliers throughout all major cities including Brisbane, Sydney, Melbourne, Adelaide, Perth, Canberra, Hobart, Darwin and hundreds of regional centres throughout Australia, with both wet and dry hire options available.
 Suppliers at iSeekplant offer a variety of services on top of just the standard vacuum excavation task, including radar utility location and soil transfer to suit your projects needs and operations across the nation.

-If you are thinking you will need vacuum excavation or need a qualified vacuum excavation service for your next job then get in touch with the iSeekplant team on 1300 691 912, and we will send your request out to local suppliers in your area.
+If you are thinking you will need vacuum excavation for your next job then get in touch with the iSeekplant team on 1300 691 912 or use our get a quote tool, and we will send your request out to local suppliers in your area.